All About Retail Loss Prevention Specialists

 - Monitor compliance with standard operating procedures for loss prevention, physical security, or risk management.

-Below is a list of the skills most Retail Loss Prevention Specialists say are important on the job.
+These are the skills Retail Loss Prevention Specialists say are the most useful in their careers:

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.